whettenr/french-pronunciation-coach/README.md

 🎙️ French Pronunciation App

+**Note:** This project is in **early stage development**.
+Your contributions and feedback are highly appreciated to help make it better!

 French Pronunciation App helps learners practice and improve their French pronunciation through phoneme recognition, text-to-speech synthesis, and AI-powered feedback.

 It provides: